-- Never a Victim (NAV): NAV is an "Everyday Self-defense and Awareness Program.
-The class combines real-life examples and proven defensive tactics techniques to build confidence in each participant who attends the 4-hour program.
-Confidence, combined with a simple and effective method of defense, will help a participant to decide on a course of action to defend them or decide to walk away and avoid a likely encounter altogether. - Overall Safety Seminars: These seminars have included Winter Driving Tips, Fire Safety, and Personal Risk Management - Robbery Prevention: This seminar gives tips on how to survive armed robbery and be a good witness.
+- Overall Safety Seminars: These seminars have included Winter Driving Tips, Fire Safety, and Personal Risk Management. - Robbery Prevention: This seminar gives tips on how to survive armed robbery and be a good witness.
 This seminar is given to cashiers and those who handle cash.
 This is seminar presentation averages two times per semester. - Dealing with Difficult People: This presentation is given to campus departments who are customer-oriented and provides them information and tips on how to deal with angry and disruptive customers.
-This program averages four times each year. - Security Survey: UCCS police evaluate a facility's physical security and makes recommendations for improvements.
+This program averages four times each year. - Threat Assessment: UCCS police evaluate a facility's physical security and makes recommendations for improvements.
 This program averages twice a year. - Drug and Alcohol Information Seminars: These talks cover recognition of controlled substances, the effect on people, and what to do if one suspects that someone is using or selling drugs.
-This seminar is presented twice a semester and only available upon request. - Risky Business: Interactive presentation on personal responsibility and awareness.
-Discusses acquaintance rape, prevention techniques, predatory drugs and what to do if you become a victim. - Drug Information Seminars: These talks cover recognition of controlled substances, their effects on people, and what to do if one suspects that someone is using or selling drugs. - Personal Safety on Campus: This program, usually given to small groups, covers ways to avoid being the victim of a physical or sexual assault.
+This seminar is presented twice a semester and only available upon request. - Drug Information Seminars: These talks cover recognition of controlled substances, their effects on people, and what to do if one suspects that someone is using or selling drugs. - Personal Safety on Campus: This program, usually given to small groups, covers ways to avoid being the victim of a physical or sexual assault.